Aide sees Romney support for Israel strike on Iran

 Romney has sharply criticised Obama's handling of Iran as not being tough enough.

-"When Iran's leaders deny the Holocaust or speak of wiping this nation off the map, only the naïve - or worse - will dismiss it as an excess of rhetoric," the text of the speech included.
+"When Iran's leaders deny the Holocaust or speak of wiping this nation off the map, only the naïve - or worse - will dismiss it as an excess of rhetoric," he will say.

 "Make no mistake: the ayatollahs in Tehran are testing our moral defences.
 They want to know who will object, and who will look the other way."

-"My message to the people of Israel and the leaders of Iran is one and the same: I will not look away; and neither will my country," the text said.
+"My message to the people of Israel and the leaders of Iran is one and the same: I will not look away; and neither will my country," he will say.
+(Writing by Steve Holland and Maayan Lubell; Editing by Allyn Fisher-Ilan and Tim Pearce)

-After his meeting with Netanyahu, Romney met with President Shimon Peres, opposition head Shaul Mofaz and Palestinian Prime Minister Salam Fayyad.
-He then headed to the Western Wall, Judaism's most revered site.

-Wearing a black Jewish skullcap and surrounded by a determined throng of security personnel who cleared a path for him, Romney carefully navigated his way through hundreds of worshippers, some of whom shouted out cries of support.